MP Estate Planning UK

 Do you need to register your trust with HMRC?

-The core rule is simple: UK express arrangements usually need to be recorded, even when no tax is due.
+The core rule is straightforward: most UK express trusts must be registered on the TRS, even when no tax is due.
+The registration requirement exists for transparency, not just taxation.

 UK express trusts that must register even with no tax liability